zk1tty/rebrowse-app/README.md

 - [x] Make a workflow traceable
 - [x] Implement Replay mode with `TraceReplayer`
+- [ ] Add an eval process to trigger Drift or not.  <- enough flexible
+- [ ] Take a demo video and add here.
 - [ ] Measure the accuracy and speed of replay mode in comparison with agent mode
 - [ ] Design `TraceReplayer` memory to handle edge cases
 - [ ] Add multi-thread execution of a single workflow